open5e/open5e/source/monsters/miscellaneous-creatures/quipper.rst

 **Challenge** 0 (10 XP)

-**Blood Frenzy.** The quipper has advantage on melee attack rolls against any creature that doesn't have all its hit points. **Water Breathing**: The quipper can breathe only underwater.
+**Blood Frenzy**: The quipper has advantage on melee attack rolls against any creature that doesn't have all its hit points.

+**Water
+Breathing**: The quipper can breathe only underwater.

 Actions